 Can I have my puppy shipped or do I pick it up?

 There is an additional shipping fee to have your puppy shipped to a major airport.
 This covers the cost of a crate, airfare, fuel, and required health certificates for the puppy.
 We prefer to have you pick your puppy up at our location outside of Sisters, Oregon however we recognize that in some cases this is not possible and you may request to have your puppy shipped to you.
 We also can hand deliver your puppy to your nearest airport, but this option is based on our availability.
 You may also fly with your puppy as a carry on after 8-weeks of age if you choose this option.
 We are open to meeting at our local airport for pickup if this is the option you prefer.
-Prices for shipping are dependent on flight availability & and subject to each flight.
+Prices for shipping are dependent on flight availability & and subject to each flight, but typically are $500.
 Please inquire with us for more information.

 How do you match puppies to families?

 We believe strongly that with our care and method for matching is a great way to match you up with a fantastic puppy who enriches your home.
 While every puppy needs to be trained and taught how to function within what each owner wants, we spend countless hours with each litter every day to learn behaviors, characteristics and tendencies.
 With our over 17 years of experience matching Labradoodles with their forever homes we have found that personality fits are far more important than looks or gender interests.
 We feel this is the best way to match you with a puppy that meets what you would like and that has a temperament best suited for your family.

 - Retrieving – The puppy needs to retrieve simple items when thrown or dropped near them.